-Why you Should Always Tell the Truth to Your Lawyer and When Testifying
+Why you Should Always Tell Your Lawyer the Truth

 Raise Your Right Hand...

-The typical manner involves the witness taking the a bible (the Old or New Testament in their hand) and swearing that the evidence given “shall be be truth, the whole truth and nothing but the truth, so help your God”.
+The typical manner involves the witness taking a bible (the Old or New Testament in their hand) and swearing that the evidence given "shall be truth, the whole truth and nothing but the truth, so help your God".
 There are several variations that address different religions and beliefs.
-A simple affirmation is ultimately all that is required and is of no less effect than swearing on a holy book or religious object.
+A simple affirmation is ultimately all that is required under the Ontario Evidence Act and is of no less effect than swearing on a holy book or religious object.

-Since the COVID 19 pandemic and with the rise of virtual hearings, affirmations are far more common as people were often testifying from places other than courtrooms or court reporters’ offices where a bibles and other religious texts are on hand.
+Since the COVID-19 pandemic and with the rise of virtual hearings, affirmations are far more common as people were often testifying from places other than courtrooms or court reporters' offices where bibles and other religious texts are on hand.

 The important thing is that a witness acknowledges that they are bound by their conscience to tell the truth.